 HON 300 Academic Faithfulness (3) This course encourages students to develop a vision for their lives that is motivated by a love for Christ and focused on helping "young scholars" to understand Christian faith and the academic life more clearly and fully.
-Prerequisite: Admission to the Young Scholar's Program.
+Prerequisite: Admission to the Young Scholars Program.
 Spring semester.
+BIB 300 option.